 Where To Begin/End: Begin in Los Angeles and end in Lassen Volcanic National Park

-Time Required: 3 days (with night camping in Alabama Hills, and the camping near Lake Tahoe)
+Time Required: 3 days (with a night camping in Alabama Hills, and the camping near Lake Tahoe)

 Cascades Lakes National Scenic Byway, Oregon